More about: Anne Frank House in Amsterdam Tickets and Tours

 You will discover that the Anne Frank Museum is not just a place for tourists: it is a room of resistance, where people take action to change the course of things.

-How much time you need to visit the Anne Frank Museum
+How much time do you need to visit the Anne Frank Museum?

-Although there is no time limit for your visit to the Anne Frank Museum, it is useful to know that you can visit the museum in about an hour.
+Although there is no time limit for your visit to the Anne Frank House, it will be helpful to know that you can tour the Anne Frank House in about an hour.

-Then, if you want to spend more time touring the museum, having a drink in the café or browsing in the Anne Frank Museum shop, you are free to do as you please.
+Then, if you want to spend more time touring the grounds, having a drink in the café or wandering around the Anne Frank Museum shop, you are free to do so as you see fit.

-If you book a timed admission ticket to the Anne Frank House, you will be given a predefined time to enter the museum.
-The time of departure is up to you.
+If you book a timed admission to the Anne Frank House, you will be given a predefined time to enter the Anne Frank House.
+The departure time is up to you.

 You'll love this.
 You can have a coffee not only near, but also inside the Anne Frank Museum.
-The museum itself offers you its own café, overlooking the Prinsengracht.
-In the café at the Anne Frank Museum, you can choose between hot and cold drinks.
+The museum itself offers a café overlooking the Prinsengracht.
+In the café at the Anne Frank House, you can choose between hot and cold drinks.

 You can also order snacks at the café at the Anne Frank Museum in Amsterdam, and you can even choose to have lunch there.

 You can only enter the café if you visit the Anne Frank House, and inside you can only pay by credit card.
-Just getting to know this café with its incredible view is definitely reason enough to go to the museum, and it's not even the most interesting reason.
+Surely, just seeing this café with its incredible view is reason enough to go to the museum, and it's not even the most interesting reason.

-By the way, I think it's a must-read even if you don't intend to visit the Anne Frank Museum in Amsterdam.
-The writing of the hidden teenage girl, with her everyday, mundane problems, as everything collapses around her, is definitely a fascinating and moving experience.
+By the way, I think it's a must-read even if you don't intend to visit the Anne Frank House in Amsterdam.
+The writing of the hidden girl-teenager, with her everyday, mundane problems, as everything collapses around her, is definitely a fascinating and moving experience.